Concealed carry license fees just became a lot cheaper in Kansas

 TOPEKA, Kan.
-(KSNT) – Kansas Governor Laura Kelly has signed off on a bill that would eliminate much of the costs around concealed carry license issuance fees.
+(KSNT) – Kansas Gov. Laura Kelly has signed off on a bill that would eliminate much of the costs around concealed carry license issuance fees.

 House Substitute for Senate Bill 116 arrived at the governor’s desk on April 20.
 She approved of the legislation, which will take away a barrier to safety training for concealed carry for Kansas residents.